CEI-lab/ece3400-2017/docs/lab3.md

 - 1 VGA connector
 - 1 VGA switch

-You will begin the task of building a fully-functional basestation by first writing a VGA controller to display graphics on a VGA monitor using an FPGA.
+You will begin the task of building a fully-functional base station by first writing a VGA controller to display graphics on a VGA monitor using an FPGA.
 The graphics you must display in this lab will be a simplified version of the final maze grid.
 The state of this grid will be controlled by an Arduino Uno, and any changes made to the grid with the Arduino must be conveyed to the FPGA and displayed graphically.

 To do this, you will need to familiarize yourself with the DE0-Nano FPGA development board, develop a system for transferring image information from the Arduino to the FPGA, and learn how to interact with the video memory and VGA driver.

 Look at the provided code for the VGA driver.
 The VGA driver generates the necessary VGA color and synchronization signals.
 It also outputs the x- and y-coordinates of the next pixel that is needed.
 It only has one input - which is the color that corresponds to the last pixel location given.
 A diagram is shown in the procedure section.
 During the preparation for your debrief with the staff (to take place between 16-19 September), you will need to decide how you will encode the pixels and their colors.
 Two important considerations are timing and space: you need to be able to access pixel colors quickly, edit them quickly, and have enough space in FPGA memory to hold all of the pixel values.

 The VGA driver outputs color and synchronization signals.
 It output 8-bit RGB color: 3 bits for red, 3 bits for green, and 2 bits for blue.
 However, the VGA cable connecting to the monitor only has one wire for red, one wire for green, and one wire for blue.
 These are analog cables (they take values from 0 to 1 V).
-We have provided a DAC that converts the given color bits (with a 3.3V digital output from the FPGA) to the desired three color 1V analog signals.
+We have provided a Digital-to-Analog-Converter (DAC) that converts the given color bits (with a 3.3V digital output from the FPGA) to the desired three color 1V analog signals.

-You will use Altera’s Quartus II software to program the FPGA.
-While there will have been a review of Verilog in class, it is highly recommended that you review how to program with Verilog.

 Your work in this lab is the foundation for the final basestation, so it will be helpful in the longrun if you think carefully about how you choose to represent your maze.
 Spend time thinking about an efficient method of storing the maze data to be displayed.
-Be sure to agree on a coordinate system to use for your grid _with the entire team_ - this will save a lot of time when debugging.
+Be sure to agree on a coordinate system to use for your grid _with the entire team_ - speaking from experience, this will save a lot of time when debugging.

 #### Task 2: Sound